Ali Watkins: Wolfe case

 From December 2013 to December 2017, Watkins was in a romantic relationship with the former head of security for the Senate Intelligence Committee, James A. Wolfe.
-The FBI opened an investigation into Wolfe after an April 2017 article by Watkins described contacts between Russian spies and Donald Trump policy adviser and Carter Page, who had not been publicly identified in relation to those contacts and who was working for the CIA at the time of the meetings.
+The FBI opened an investigation into Wolfe after an April 2017 article by Watkins described contacts between Russian spies and Donald Trump policy adviser Carter Page, who had not been publicly identified in relation to those contacts and who was working for the CIA at the time of the meetings.
 On October 15, 2018, Wolfe pleaded guilty to one count of lying to the FBI about his relationship with Watkins.
 Prosecutors alleged that Wolfe leaked to Watkins and three other reporters.
 Watkins denied that Wolfe ever provided her classified information.
 Watkins disclosed the relationship to her employers BuzzFeed News, The New York Times, and Politico; however, McClatchy editors said they were ignorant of the relationship while Watkins was an intern and employee from mid-2013 through 2014.
 Following the Wolfe relationship, Watkins dated another Senate Intelligence Committee staff member, which Politico, her employer at the time, has said she failed to disclose.

 Former New York Times editor Jill Abramson said “I hate the whole situation more than I can say,” because she had spent her whole career trying to combat the notion that successful female journalists sleep with their sources.
 The Sydney Morning Herald reported that the case "bears a strong resemblance to the television drama House of Cards," of which it said Watkins was a fan.
 In 2019, Erik Wemple of The Washington Post compared Watkins to Amanda Macias, as did Stephen L. Miller of The Spectator.

 Operation Whistle Pig

 In 2017, Jeffrey Rambo, a U.S. Customs and Border Protection agent working for the National Targeting Center, investigated Watkins, other journalists including Martha Mendoza, and NGOs while on an assignment to combat forced labor in the Congo.
-The operation was called "Whistle Pig" and in addition to its own database trawling it got the CBP’s Counter Network Division to provide information about Watkins' mother and brother and links to their public profiles, as well as details of Watkin's domestic and international travel.
+The operation was called "Whistle Pig" and in addition to its own database trawling it got the CBP’s Counter Network Division to provide information about Watkins' mother and brother and links to their public profiles, as well as details of Watkins’ domestic and international travel.
 Rambo met Watkins under the fictitious name Jack Bentley, but Watkins obtained his real name from a credit card receipt.
 Watkins perceived Rambo's approach as a threat.

 In 2021, Watkins said: “I’m deeply troubled at the lengths CBP and DHS personnel apparently went to try and identify journalistic sources and dig into my personal life.”
 A few days later, CBP launched an investigation.